nginxinc/nginx-basics-workshops/labs/lab6/readme.md

 1. Scroll to the bottom and click `Test and Save`.

-1. Import the provided `labs/lab6/NGINX-Basics.json` file to see statistics like the NGINX Plus HTTP RPS and Upstream Response Times.
+1. Import the provided `labs/lab6/NGINX-Basics.json` file to see statistics like the NGINX Plus HTTP Requests Per Second and Upstream Response Times.
 Click on New Dashboard, then Import.
 Copy and Paste the `labs/lab6/NGINX-Basics.json` file provided.
 You should see a dashboard like this one:

     ![Grafana Dashboard](media/lab6_grafana-dashboard.png)